Coming September 1, 2026

 “Artificial intelligence is not invading a stable order.
 It is being welcomed by institutions that are already tempted by the very substitutions it performs well.”

 This is not a book about whether AI will become human.
-It is about what happens when we allow systems to speak—and how to live with that reality without surrendering judgment, agency, or accountability.
+It is about what happens when institutions allow systems to speak with authority—and how to live with that reality without surrendering judgment, agency, or accountability.

 Table of Contents